Pediatric Nurse

 Admissions Requirements for Pediatric Nurse Programs

-Bachelor’s degree programs may require similar prerequisite coursework in addition to ensuring that applicants have completed all of the general education components of their degree prior to starting the program.
+Bachelor’s degree programs may require similar prerequisite coursework and ensure that applicants have completed all general education components of their degree before starting the program.

 Pediatric Nurse Program Accreditation

-In order to obtain a nursing license in most states, students must attend an accredited nursing program.
+To obtain a nursing license in most states, students must complete an accredited nursing program.
 Accreditation is a voluntary step that evaluates a program’s key components, including curriculum, facilities, faculty, and student outcomes.
 Accredited programs must complete periodic evaluations to ensure they continue to meet these high-quality standards.

 The two primary accrediting bodies for nursing programs are the Commission on Collegiate Nursing Education (CCNE) and the Accreditation Commission for Education in Nursing (ACEN).